nicolasances/aws-notes/docs/load-balancer-ecs.md

 The reason being that ECS tasks will self register with the Target Group when creating the ECS Service.<br> *I suggest always starting by creating the Target Group before creating the ECS Service, otherwise you'll have to register the IP Addresses of the different tasks running under the Service as a target in the TG, which is very manual and error-prone.*

-## 2. Create an Application Load Balancer
+## 2. Create and configure an Application Load Balancer
 Under `EC2 > Load Balancers`, create a new **Application Load Balancer**.

 The ALB in this case should be **Internet Facing**.<br>